julsraemy/prezi/md/loud-colloquium-trends-dh.md

 ### Knowledge Latency

-2. These data, derived from a wide range of disciplines, offer **a latent capacity to support the generation of knowledge** relating to historical time periods, geospatial areas, as well as current and past human and nonhuman activities.
+2. These data, derived from a wide range of disciplines, offer **a latent capacity to support the generation of knowledge** relating to historical time periods, geospatial areas, as well as current and past human and non-human activities.

 <!--